Linus Pauling Distinguished Postdoctoral Fellowship

 Applicants for 2017

-The application period for 2016 appointments are now open and are due on December 1, 2015.
+Applications for 2017 appointments are now closed.
+Check back for 2018 Fellowship information.
 The Linus Pauling Distinguished Post-Doctoral Fellowship at Pacific Northwest National Laboratory accepted qualified candidate applications from recent and upcoming PhD Graduates in Science & Engineering, who wish to conduct research on a project of their choice.

 Qualified Candidates must have completed a PhD in a Science or Engineering field related to the mission areas of PNNL within the last three years, or by summer 2017, from an accredited college or university.
 All staff at the Pacific Northwest National Laboratory must be able to demonstrate the legal right to work in the United States.